Free lookup — no account required

 Supported state license databases

-A contractor license lookup verifies that a subcontractor holds a current, active license issued by the relevant state licensing board — TDLR in Texas, DBPR in Florida, or CSLB in California.
+A contractor license lookup verifies that a subcontractor holds a current, active license issued by the relevant state licensing board — TDLR in Texas, DBPR in Florida, CSLB in California, L&I in Washington, or CCB in Oregon.
 TrackMyVendor pulls from official state databases so every result reflects current government records.

 Texas — TDLR & TECL